deadlyvipers/dojo_rules/introduction.md

 My name is Lawrence Glenn and it is an honor to be at this dojo.
-My favorite Code School pth is Ruby of course.
+My favorite Code School path is Ruby of course.

 Deadly Skills:
 *Git